 Item 1A.
-Risk Factors

-Risks Related to Our Business, Operations, and Industry

-We have a history of losses and may not achieve or sustain profitability on a GAAP basis in the future.
+Risk FactorsRisks Related to Our Business, Operations, and IndustryWe have a history of losses and may not achieve or sustain profitability on a GAAP basis in the future.

 We have experienced significant net losses on a GAAP basis in each period since inception.
-In addition, our revenue growth rate has varied and has in certain quarters declined and could vary and decline in the future, particularly in a difficult macroeconomic climate.
+In addition, our revenue growth rate has varied and has in certain quarters declined and could vary and decline in the future.
 We are not certain whether we will achieve or maintain profitability in the future.
-We are engaging in cost cutting efforts, but our costs and expenses may increase in the long term on a GAAP basis, which could negatively affect our future results of operations.
+Our costs and expenses may increase in the long term on a GAAP basis, which could negatively affect our future results of operations.
 In addition, we may continue to make investments in such areas as:

-- research and development, including investments in our engineering teams and in further differentiating our platform and solutions with improvements to our Create and Grow Solutions, as well as the development of new solutions and features; - our sales and marketing organizations to engage our existing and prospective customers, increase brand awareness and drive adoption and expansion of our platform and solutions; - research and development and sales and marketing initiatives to grow our presence in new industries and use cases beyond the gaming industry; - our technology infrastructure, including systems architecture, scalability, availability, performance, and security; - acquisitions or strategic investments; - global expansion; and - our general and administration organization, including legal, IT, and accounting expenses associated with ongoing public company compliance and reporting obligations, including maintaining proper and effective internal controls over financial reporting.
+- research and development, including investments in our engineering teams and in further differentiating our platform, as well as the development of new solutions and features, such as the launch of Unity 6 which is the latest version of our Unity engine; - our sales and marketing organizations to engage our existing and prospective customers, increase brand awareness and drive adoption and expansion of our platform and solutions; - initiatives to grow our presence in new industries and use cases beyond the gaming industry; - our technology infrastructure, including systems architecture, scalability, availability, performance, and security; - acquisitions or strategic investments; - global expansion; and - our general and administration organization, including legal, IT, and accounting expenses associated with ongoing public company compliance and reporting obligations, including maintaining proper and effective internal controls over financial reporting.